lebaston100/mv-stats-for-obs/README.md

 - (If "Enable Authentication" is enabled) Copy the websocket password by clicking on "Show Connect Info"-Button -> Next to the "Server Password" field -> "Copy"-Button

 ### Setup inside obs-studio

+Using the web hosted version:
+- URL for streaming stats: [http://mv-stats.lebaston100.de/display1.html?password=mypassword](http://mv-stats.lebaston100.de/display1.html?password=mypassword)
+- URL for recording stats: [http://mv-stats.lebaston100.de/display2.html?password=mypassword](http://mv-stats.lebaston100.de/display2.html?password=mypassword)
+- Create a scene for each of the required pages
+- Create a browser source per scene
+- Paste the url into the "URL" input with your password updated if you use one (For more details see "Configuration (parameters)" section below)
+- Set resolution to 1920x1080
+- (Optional to save a few resources) Check "Use custom frame rate" and lower render framerate to something like 10/15.

+Using the downloaded version:
-- [Download this repository](https://github.com/lebaston100/mv-stats-for-obs/archive/master.zip) OR clone it (you only need the display1.html and display2.html files) OR use the online hosted versions at [http://mv-stats.lebaston100.de/display1.html](http://mv-stats.lebaston100.de/display1.html) and [http://mv-stats.lebaston100.de/display2.html](http://mv-stats.lebaston100.de/display2.html) (only works when authentification is disabled in obs-websocket)
+- [Download this repository](https://github.com/lebaston100/mv-stats-for-obs/archive/master.zip) and unpack OR clone it (you only need the display1.html and display2.html files)
-- Create 2 new scenes in obs
-- Additional work if you set a password in obs-websocket: Open each html file with a text editor and replace the "secret-password" with your password where it says "// Set password here"(line 28 in display1.html and line 47 in display2.html) and save the files
-- Add a browser source in each scene with 1920x1080 and "local file" selected and pointed to each of the html files
+- Create a scene for each of the required pages
+- Create a browser source per scene
+- Depending on how you want to supply your settings you can either:
+    - RECOMMENDED: Input the path to your local file into the URL input prefixed with a `file:///`.
+For example: `file:///C:\display1.html?password=mypassword`.
+This way you can use the url parameters for configuration!
+    - Alternative: Select "Local file" and select the html file from the file browser.
+You'll need to edit the html file with a text editor to change settings like the password.
+- Set resolution to 1920x1080
-- You can lower the browser render framerate to save resources
+- (Optional to save a few resources) Check "Use custom frame rate" and lower render framerate to something like 10/15.
-- Move the scenes into the right spot so they show up in the right place of the multiview
-- That's it!

-If you want to run the pages on another device in the network that is not the obs-pc, then you can manually set the obs-pc ip by editing the variable in the line before the password configuration line.
+- Note: The downloaded version still needs an internet connection to load third party dependencies for symbols and the obs connector.

+### Configuration parameters
+There are two different way to set settings, either by editing the default values in the html files directly or using url parameters (all parameters are optional).

+#### When using url parameters:
+The first url parameter needs to use a ? instead of &.
+Also it's possible that you may need to url-encode your host/password values if they contain special characters (esp. ?&=).
+Just type your host/password into [this website](https://urlencode.org/), click encode and use the displayed value in the url.

+#### Available parameters:
+- &host= (url param) / var obsHost = (file): This configures the ip or hostname and port of the machine running obs-websocket.
+It defaults to localhost/127.0.0.1 so only needs to be added if you're connecting from a different machine then the local one.
+- &password= (url param) / var obsPassword = (file): This configures the password used to authenticate with obs-websocket.
+Only needed if you have enabled authentication in obs-websocket.
+- &hidebottom (url param) / (no file param): This hides the server address for monitor1 and recording path for monitor 2 to not overlay with the multiview scene name labels.
+- &secure (url param) / obsProtocol = (file): Only use this if you know exactly what you are doing!
+Can be used to switch to wss for the websocket connection when using a wss proxy.

 If you have any problems, just open a Github issue or join my [Discord Server](https://discord.gg/PCYQJwX).

-Big thanks to my co-dev Rgenxer ([facebook.com/temzlemdor](https://www.facebook.com/temzlemdor) / Rgenxer#1169) for doing all the frontend development.
+Big thanks to my co-dev Rgenxer ([facebook.com/temzlemdor](https://www.facebook.com/temzlemdor) / Rgenxer#1169) for doing all the initial frontend development for monitor1.html and monitor2.html.

 ## Examples in stand-by
 Both pages used in multiview: